Machu Picchu

 Day 10: Lima

-Explore World Heritage-designated colonial Lima this morning, where we stroll the Plaza Mayor and delight in a private welcome lunch with a special musical presentation at Casa Aliaga, one of the oldest houses in Lima.
+Explore World Heritage-designated colonial Lima this morning, where you’ll stroll the Plaza Mayor and delight in a private welcome lunch with a special musical presentation at Casa Aliaga, one of the oldest houses in Lima.
 Then visit the extraordinary Larco Museum dedicated to pre-Columbian art.
-Return to our hotel with dinner on your own to sample local fare.
+Return to your hotel with dinner on your own to sample local fare.

 Meals Included: Breakfast, Lunch